Cornish College of the Arts

 Like Kerry Hall, Cornish's main Denny Triangle building is on the National Register of Historic Places.

-The Cornish College of the Arts (CCA) is one of Seattle University's schools and colleges in Seattle, Washington.
+The Cornish College of the Arts (CCA) is the art college of Seattle University, a private Jesuit university in Seattle, Washington, United States.
 Founded in 1914 by music teacher Nellie Cornish, it operated as a private art college until it was absorbed by Seattle University on June 2, 2025.
 The college's main campus is in the Denny Triangle portion of the South Lake Union neighborhood near downtown Seattle.

 History

 Cornish College of the Arts was founded in 1914 as the Cornish School of Music, by Nellie Cornish (1876–1956), a teacher of piano; at that time, she had been teaching music in Seattle for 14 years.
 In 1915, the school was known as The Cornish School of Music Language and Dancing.
 Cornish would go on to serve as the school's director for its first 25 years, until 1939.
 The Cornish School of Music began its operations in rented space in the Boothe (or Booth) Building on Broadway and Pine Street.

 As Cornish developed the idea of her school, she initially turned to the Montessori-based pedagogical method of Evelyn Fletcher-Copp, but turned at last to the progressive musical pedagogy of Calvin Brainerd Cady, who had worked as musical director with John Dewey as the latter set up his seminal progressive educational project, what is now the University of Chicago Laboratory Schools.
 Conceived by Cornish as "an elementary school of the arts—all the arts—with music as its major subject," the school initially taught only children, but it soon expanded to functioning also as a normal school (a teachers' college) under Cady.
 Within three years it had enrolled over 600 students, expanded the age range of its students to college age, and was the country's largest music school west of Chicago.

 Nellie Cornish recruited opportunistically where she saw talent, and the school soon offered classes as diverse as eurhythmics, French language, painting, dance (folk and ballet), and theater.
 In 1915, the first full academic year, eurhythmics was added and the first studio arts classes taught.
 Dance, with a ballet focus, became a department in 1916 headed by Chicago-trained Mary Ann Wells.
 That year, Cornish became one of the first West Coast schools of any type to offer a summer session.
 After the closing of their influential Chicago Little Theatre, Maurice Browne and Ellen Van Volkenburg were brought in to found the Drama Department in 1918; the department, with its incorporation of scenic design, music, and dance in its productions, became central to Cornish's plans to ally the arts.
 Van Volkenburg also began a marionette department, the first such department in the country.
 By 1923, opera and modern dance had been added to the curriculum as well.